SteveJava/Club-Simulation/README.md

-# Concurrency Assignment 2023
-# Project Name: Club Simulation
+# Club Simulator

 ## Description

-The club simulation program simulates a club environment, much like in real life.
+This program simulates a club environment, much like in real life.

 ## Features